-Use a standard Camera Link cable to connect your camera to the MDR 26-pin connector on the NI 1427 device.
-Camera Link cables consist of two MDR-26 male plugs linked with a twin-axial shielded cable and are available in two shell configurations.
+Use a standard Camera Link cable to connect your camera to the MDR 26-pin connector on the NI 1426.
+Camera Link cables consist of two MDR 26-pin male plugs linked with a twin-axial shielded cable and are available in two shell configurations.